-LGBTQIA+ writers and illustrators will bring their voices to our October 2019 workshop, Writing the Rainbow: Crafting Picture books With LGBTQIA+ Themes.
+LGBTQIA+ writers and illustrators bring their voices to our annual workshop Writing the Rainbow: Crafting Picture books With LGBTQIA+ Themes.

 If you are an ally for the LGBTQIA+ community, this workshop could also be an opportunity for you to bring that allyship to your work in children’s literature.